maxwroc/Scripts/README.md

 ### [Git wrapper](https://github.com/maxwroc/WinScripts/blob/master/batch/git-wrapper.bat)
+Features:
-Extends git branch listings with numbers, allowing you to chose branch without need of typing the full name.
+* Extends git branch listings with numbers, allowing you to chose branch without need of typing the full name.

-Aditionally it shows current branch, highlighted in green, on the beginning of the command prompt.
+* Shows current branch, highlighted in green, on the beginning of the command prompt.
+* Prevents from unintentional branch creating based on current one (asks for confirmation)

 **Note:** Once applied it replaces the "git" command.
 If you want to use Git binary directly type git.exe